CNMAT/OpenSoundControl.org/spec-1_0.md

 of about 200 picoseconds.
-This is the representation used by Internet NTP timestamps.The time tag value consisting of 63 zero bits followed by a one in the least signifigant bit is a special case meaning
+This is the representation used by Internet NTP timestamps.The time tag value consisting of 63 zero bits followed by a one in the least signifigant bit is a special case meaning "immediately."
-\"immediately.\"

-OSC Messages in the same OSC Bundle are *atomic* ; their corresponding OSC Methods should be invoked in immediate succession as if no other processing took place between the OSC Method invocations.
+OSC Messages in the same OSC Bundle are *atomic*; their corresponding OSC Methods should be invoked in immediate succession as if no other processing took place between the OSC Method invocations.